GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_alarms/index.md

 Let's change the alarm notification to something the user can easily notice.
 Use [`chrome.notifications`][11] to show a desktop notification like the one below:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/05PL1Eb7DMVoXTDgbpk8.png", alt="Our Todo app notification", height="103", width="382" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/05PL1Eb7DMVoXTDgbpk8.png", alt="Our Todo app notification", height="103", width="382" %}

 When the user clicks on the notification, the Todo app window should come into view.